A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Results

-We find that in seven cases (namely GRBs 050509B, 050709, 061201, 080905A, 090515, 100206A and 160821B) the luminosity of {\bf the optical counterparts} is smaller than that of {\bf AT2017gfo} in at least one filter. {\bf This is also true in the case of GRB 100206A although the photometric monitoring ending before the temporal window of the light curve of {\bf AT2017gfo}}.
-The light curves of these GRBs are shown in Figure \ref{fig:constraints}.
-For 21 short GRBs the optical counterpart luminosity in a filter is equal to or above the corresponding luminosity of {\bf AT2017gfo}.
-These GRBs are {plotted in Figure \ref{fig:lcplot}} and Figure \ref{fig:lcplot3}.
+We find that in seven cases (namely GRBs 050509B, 050709, 061201, 080905A, 090515, 100206A and 160821B) the luminosity of the optical counterparts is smaller than that of AT2017gfo in at least one filter.
+This is also true in the case of GRB 100206A although the photometric monitoring ending before the temporal window of the light curve of AT2017gfo.

-In Table \ref{tab:ressum1} we report the rest-frame time after the GRB event (together with the effective filters and wavelengths) in which we find that the optical/NIR counterpart luminosity was fainter than {\bf AT2017gfo} by a factor quoted in the {\bf fifth} column as the luminosity ratio.
+In {\bf the first part of} Table \ref{tab:ressum1} we report the rest-frame time after the GRB event (together with the effective rest-frame filters and wavelengths; see \S\ref{sec:sgrb}) in which we find that AT2017gfo was fainter than the optical/NIR counterpart of the GRB by a factor quoted in the fifth column as the luminosity ratio.
 We note that for 2 of these 7 short GRBs (namely GRB 050709 and GRB 160821B) a kilonova emission has been invoked in the literature \citep{Jin2016a,Jin2018a,Kasliwal2017b,Troja2019a,Lamb2019a}.
-These GRBs have been labeled in the last column of Table \ref{tab:ressum1} with "KN".
-Moreover, for 4 GRBs we find evidence of a shallow decay not consistent with the standard fireball model (see next Section).
-The latter ones are labeled with "S" in Table \ref{tab:ressum1}. {\bf For all the short GRBs belonging to this group except GRB 160821B, we could probe the \emph{blue} kilonova component and constrain its luminosity within a range of 0.3-1 times the AT2017gfo luminosity, while the red component from GRB 160821B shows a luminosity 0.4-0.9 times the one of AT2017gfo (Tab.2).}
+These GRBs have been labelled in the last column of Table \ref{tab:ressum1} with "KN". {\bf The cases with evidence of magnetar-powered KN \citep[see][]{Gao2017a} have been labelled with "MKN".} Moreover, for 3 GRBs we find evidence of a shallow decay not consistent with the standard fireball model (see next Section).
+The latter ones are labelled with "S" in Table \ref{tab:ressum1}.
+For all the short GRBs belonging to this group we could probe the \emph{blue} kilonova component and constrain its luminosity within a range of 0.2-1 times the AT2017gfo luminosity. {\bf In the NIR, only the red counterpart of GRB 160821B is fainter (0.4-0.9 times) than At2017gfo (Tab.2)}.